Language-Agnostic Modeling of Source Reliability on Wikipedia: Data and Methods

 \subsubsection{Dataset Statistics}

-The summary statistics about the topic-language datasets (or simply ``datasets'' throughout this paper), for the five topics grouped into low-, mid- and high-resource languages can be seen in Table~\ref{tab:dataset_stats}.
+The summary statistics about the topic-language datasets (or simply ``datasets'' throughout this paper), for the five topics grouped into low-, mid-, and high-resource languages can be seen in Table~\ref{tab:dataset_stats}.
+The medians of these values can be found in Appendix~\ref{app:medians}, while more in-depth statistics for each individual language are in Appendix~\ref{app:datasetsizes}.
 Recall that we only use datasets that have passed the threshold of having at least 2 reliable and 2 unreliable perennial sources.

 The smallest topic in terms of the number of articles is COVID-19, while the highest numbers of revisions per article are found around Climate Change and COVID-19 in high-resource languages.
 On the contrary, biology has the largest number of articles, but these are revised on average the fewest number of times in high- and mid-resource languages.
 High-resource languages have much better coverage of the English perennial sources, with an average of 150 to 260 sources per topic.
 These values decrease to an average of 15 to 35 sources for low-resource languages, making the training and evaluation more challenging.